mu-se373-190704002/mu-se373-190704002/README.md

 ### Hi there 👋

+These are requirements of my mobile program

+server

+-Plant names and prices.

+-Reminder.

+client

+-To discover plants.

+-Will be able to create their own collection.

+-Can buy plants.

+-Will be able to learn about the care of plants.

 <!--
 **mu-se373-190704002/mu-se373-190704002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.